a few words about us

 LVT

-After earning her associates degree in applied science from Globe University, Chelsea joined our team in August 2015, working as a licensed veterinary technician until she moved home in March 2022.
-She rejoined the team in October 2022 as a virtual assistant to help the veterinarians on our team with medical record keeping.
+After earning her associate’s degree in applied science from Globe University, Chelsea joined our team in August 2015 as a licensed veterinary technician.
 When it comes to veterinary procedures, Chelsea has a special interest in assisting in critical care and emergency cases.
-Outside of work, she enjoys spending time with her husband, Chase; their daughter, Vada; their two dogs, Cash and June; and their cat, King Louie.
+Outside of work, she enjoys spending time with her husband, Chase; their daughter, Vada, and son, Waylon; their two dogs, Cash and June; and their cat, King Louie.

 LVT